 |Toonami Version Differences

--A line of Miss Satomi and Jesse is cut out, amounting to
+-A line of Miss Satomi and Jesse is cut out, amounting

-with an offer to help.
+and Jesse responds with an offer to help.

--Very small cuts are made in making some long pauses
+-Very small cuts are made in making some long

-else" to Mark is a bit shorter, for example.
+is anything else" to Mark is a bit shorter, for example.